-Bail Bonds in National City
+Bail Bonds for the National City Jail

 Law enforcement services for National City are provided by the National City Police Department.
 The staff of 92 sworn officers and 43 civilian employees have their hands full, as National City leads the county in both crime rate and gang activity.
 The NCPD encourages community involvement in the suppression of crime and gang activity.

 National City Police Department

 The Lincoln Acres Neighborhood, while located within the city limits of National City, is an unincorporated part of the county and neither subject to the regulations of the city, nor served by City services.
 The San Diego Sheriff's Department is responsible for patrol and crime prevention within the Lincoln Acres community.
 The nearest patrol bureau for the SDSD is located in nearby Chula Visa.

 San Diego Sheriff’s Department

 Chula Vista, CA 91910